AlacrisIO/alacrity/README.md

     though the actual state is the one with the minimum value from those abstracted by the concrete view.

+FRR Then you want the value to be stable through `Set.map concrete ∘ abstract`?
+    That's a strong property, at which point indeed the proposals are equivalent.
+    Otherwise, you now have a set of possible values.

-XXX Also, I'm not convinced that View shouldn't be "just" `Internal`
+FRR Also, I'm not convinced that View shouldn't be "just" `Internal`
-    or `Internal × Public`; I can see it be some erasure of the content that you can't decrypt, but somehow equality still matters, especially as to what you include in a message you send, so it's not exactly an erasure, though it is a limitation on what functions the participant can use in their continuations, i.e. can't decrypt with other keys.
+    or `Internal × Public`; I can see it be kind of some erasure of the content that you can't decrypt, but somehow equality still matters, especially as to what you include in a message you send, so it's not exactly an erasure, though it is a limitation on what functions the participant can use in their continuations, i.e. can't decrypt with other keys.
 There ought to be a way to express that in types — maybe an effect system for key management?

-YYY I think that eventually we will want some library that knows the
+JMC I think that eventually we will want some library that knows the
     available keys and automatically updates the view with the now-publicly available information.
 The problem is that doing this efficiently is difficult because we don't want to assume that we store the complete message history in case maybe in the future we learn a key.
 The current specification is a pragmatic factorization.

+FRR At this point I'll just defer to you to write a suitable Coq
+    formalization of a simple protocol to see what you mean exactly.

 In this type, `Internal` represents private information that the participant holds, such as their secret keys or goals. `View`